'A'isha al-Ba'uniyya: List of works

-al-Fatḥ al-mubīn fī madḥ al-amīn
+Clear Inspiration, on Praise of the Trusted One

-ʿĀ’ishah's best known work is her al-Fatḥ al-mubīn fī madḥ al-amīn (Clear Inspiration, on Praise of the Trusted One), a 130-verse Badī‘iyya (a form designed to illustrate the badī or rhetorical devices in the poetic repertoire, with each verse illustrating a particular device) in praise of the Islamic prophet Muhammad.
-Making reference to nearly fifty earlier poets, the work emphasises the breadth of ʿĀ’ishah's learning.
+ʿĀ’ishah's best-known work is her Clear Inspiration, on Praise of the Trusted One (al-Fatḥ al-mubīn fī madḥ al-amīn), a 130-verse Badī‘iyya (a form designed to illustrate the badī or rhetorical devices in the poetic repertoire, with each verse illustrating a particular device) in praise of the Islamic prophet Muhammad.
+Influenced by Abd al-Qadir al-Jilani, her poetry conveys a mystical love for God and the Prophet.
+Her panegyrics stand out as masterpieces.
+Referring to nearly fifty earlier poets, the work emphasises the breadth of ʿĀ’ishah's learning.
 This text 'no doubt' inspired ‘Abd al-Ghanī al-Nābulusī's Nasamāt al-Azhār; both writers accompanied their respective badī‘iyyas with a commentary.

-Fayḍ al-faḍl wa-jam‘ al-shaml
+The Emanation of Grace and the Gathering of the Union

-Fayḍ al-faḍl wa-jam‘ al-shaml (The Emanation of Grace and the Gathering of the Union) is a collection of over 300 long poems in which ʿĀ’ishah 'described mystical states and praised variously Muhammad, the founder of her order 'Abd al-Qadir Jilani, and her own Sufi shaykhs.
-She used technical Sufi terminology and typical Sufi poetic motifs such as wine and love in her poems'.
-They seem to date from throughout ʿĀ’ishah's life up to her move to Cairo, and show her command of almost all Arabic poetic forms of the time.
+The Emanation of Grace and the Gathering of the Union (Fayḍ al-faḍl wa-jam‘al-shali) is a collection of over 300 long poems in which ʿĀ’ishah 'described mystical states and praised Muhammad, the founder of her order variously Abdul Qadir Gilani, and her own Sufi shaykhs.
+She used technical terminology and typical Sufi poetic motifs such as wine and love in her poems'.
+They seem to date from throughout ʿĀ’ishah's life up to her move to Cairo and show her command of almost all Arabic poetic forms of the time.

-Al- Muntakhab fi Usul al-Rutab (Selections on the fundamentals of stations)
+Selections on the Fundamentals of Stations

-In this work, she attempted to articulate and clarify some of her mystical beliefs and practices in a separate Sufi compendium.
-She notes at the outset that the stages of the mystical folk are innumerable, yet all of them are based on four fundamental principles of the path towards God: tawbah (repentance), ikhlas (sincerity), dhikr (recollection), and muhabbah (love).
+In this work, called in Arabic Al-Muntakhab fi Usul al-Rutab, she attempted to articulate and clarify some of her mystical beliefs and practices in a separate Sufi compendium.
+She notes at the outset that the stages of the mystical folk are innumerable.
+Still, all of them are based on four fundamental principles of the path towards God: repentance, sincerity (ikhlas)), dhikr (recollection), and love (muhabba).